 Added by Eye Candy on December 16, 2013 at 6:30pm — No Comments

 The world lost one of its greatest leaders last week; like many others around the world I was deeply moved by Nelson Mandela and admired his unrelenting courage and staunch bravery.
 Nelson Mandela was one of the most beloved and esteemed leaders of our time, so I took time to reflect upon the life of a man who truly fulfilled his purpose and in doing so changed the lives of countless people throughout the world.
 I’m truly glad that Nelson Mandela lived; there is so much to be…Continue

 Added by Eye Candy on December 13, 2013 at 10:48am — No Comments

 Barron Claiborne's large-format photography evokes portraiture from another place and time, even as it deftly captures his subjects with a wholly modern lens on their inner lives.
-Texture, tone and costume are utilized…Continue
+Texture, tone and costume are utilized to evoke the timelessness of the human emotions we glimpse in his subjects' faces and…Continue

 I've never seen Pop Art quite like this!
 Serge Gay Jr. creates art depicting the truths, beauty, and ills of popular culture and society.
 One has to honestly analyze his work in order to fully understand the messages he conveys.